Skip to Main Content

 Other Leave

-The State of Louisiana does not require employers to offer employees paid vacation or sick leave.
-The Louisiana School and Day Care Conference and Activities Leave Act provides that an employer may grant an employee up to 16 hours of leave per year to "attend, observe[,] or participate in conferences or classroom activities related to the employee's dependent children at the child's school or daycare center, if the conferences or classroom activities cannot reasonably be scheduled during the non-work hours of the employee."
+The State of Louisiana does not require employers to offer employees paid vacation, sick, bereavement, or holiday leave.
+The Louisiana School and Day Care Conference and Activities Leave Act provides that an employer may grant an employee up to 16 hours of leave during any 12-month period to "attend, observe[,] or participate in conferences or classroom activities related to the employee's dependent children at the child's school or daycare center, if the conferences or classroom activities cannot reasonably be scheduled during the nonwork hours of the employee."
 La.
 Rev. Stat. § 23:1015.2.
 The employee seeking such leave must give reasonable notice of the leave.
 The employer is not required to pay the employee for such leave, but an employee "shall be permitted" to substitute accrued vacation time or other appropriate paid leave for any leave taken pursuant to this Section.
 La.
 Rev. Stat. § 23:1015.2(B).

 There is also law governing leave time for first responders that provides an employee who leaves employment to perform the duties of a first responder under this part shall be treated as being on temporary leave of absence, subject to the terms and conditions of the employer's stated policy regarding leaves of absence and provided that they apply for reinstatement in accordance with La.
 Rev. Stat. § 23:1017.3, 23:1017.1, et seq.
 Further, there is a law governing certified volunteer firefighters employed by the State of Louisiana providing they shall not be denied "leave, work-related benefits[,] or employment for absenting [themselves] from said employment for the purpose of emergency response pursuant to such certification."
 La.
 Rev. Stat. § 23:893.

-A public employee who is a disaster service volunteer may be granted leave from his regular work assignment, with pay, for a period not to exceed fifteen work days in any twelve-month period to participate in specialized disaster relief services for the American Red Cross when requesting such leave and upon approval of the employing agency.
-Any public employee who is granted disaster service leave shall not forfeit any seniority, pay, vacation time, sick leave, or earned overtime accumulation as a result of his participation in the Disaster Service Leave Program.
+A public employee who is a disaster service volunteer may be granted leave from his regular work assignment, with pay, for a period not to exceed 15 work days in any 12-month period to participate in specialized disaster relief services for the American Red Cross when requesting such leave and upon approval of the employing agency.
+Any public employee who is granted disaster service leave shall not forfeit any seniority, pay, vacation time, sick leave, or earned overtime accumulation as a result of their participation in the Disaster Service Leave Program.
 La.
 Rev. Stat. § 42:450.2.

 Smoking Laws

-Louisiana also enacted the Smokefree Air Act, which prohibits smoking in any public building, school, public place in any enclosed area, or enclosed area in any place of employment.
+However, the Smokefree Air Act prohibits smoking in any public building, school, public place in an enclosed area, in any outdoor area proximate to a state office building where smoking is prohibited, or in an enclosed area in any place of employment.
 La.
 Rev. Stat. § 40:1291.11.

 Break Time to Express Milk

-The State of Louisiana has no law regulating the expression of breast milk in the workplace.
-Therefore, employers need only comply with Section 7 of the Fair Labor Standards Act.
-However, the Legislature of Louisiana has found that breast milk provides better nutrition and more immunity to disease, is easier for babies to digest, and may raise a baby's intelligence quotient, so it declared that the promotion of family values and infant health demands an end to the "vicious cycle of embarrassment and ignorance that constricts women and men alike on the subject of breastfeeding."
+Generally, the Louisiana legislature has found that breast milk provides better nutrition and more immunity to disease, is easier for babies to digest, and may raise a baby's intelligence quotient, so it declared that the promotion of family values and infant health demands an end to the "vicious cycle of embarrassment and ignorance that constricts women and men alike on the subject of breastfeeding."
 La.
 Rev. Stat. § 51:2247.1(1)(2)-(3).
-Consequently, a mother may breastfeed her child in any location, public or private, where the mother is otherwise authorized to be present.
+Consequently, a mother may breastfeed her child in any place of public accommodation.
 La.
 Rev. Stat. § 51:2247.1.

 Meal Breaks

-The State of Louisiana has no law regulating meal breaks or rest periods other than for minors: No minor shall work for any five-hour period without at least a 30-minute break for meals.
+The State of Louisiana has no law regulating meal breaks or rest periods other than for minors: no minor under 16 years of age shall work for any five-hour period without at least a 30-minute break for meals.
 La.
 Rev. Stat. § 23:213.
 This break shall not be included as part of the working hours of the day.

 Minimum Wage